scalalandio/chimney/docs/docs/supported-transformations.md

 _besides_ calling constructor (so you can pass values to _both_ the constructor and setters at once).
 Without the flag macro will fail compilation to avoid creating potentially uninitialized objects.

+!!! warning

+   0.8.0 dropped the requirement that the setter needs to return `Unit`.
+It enables targeting mutable builders, which let you chain calls with fluent API, but are still mutating the state internally, making this chaining optional.

 If the flag was enabled in the implicit config it can be disabled with `.disableBeanSetters`.

 !!! example